Saving Throw

 Spells

-• To case, invest Magic Dice (d6) equal to available burden slots.
+• To cast, invest MD up to a maximum of 4.
 Based on spell, refer to number and sum of dice used.

 • On 4-6, add a Fatigue.
 On doubles, suffer a mishap.
 On triples, suffer a doom.